impartiality-facct2023/iclr2026/pages/OptiFluence ICLR 2026 Reviews.md

 		- > Q4.
 I would have liked to have seen a clearer ablation on the impact of using the influence function initialization vs. standard canary optimization (w/o this IF initialization) which appears to be missing from Figure 3?
 			- We believe the ablation you are looking for is shown in Figure 1 where we show both an in-distribution sample (car, lower left) that achieves 2.4% TPR@0.1FPR, after optimization (lower right) achieves 5.2% TPR@0.1FPR.
 Figure 3 is purposefully used to do a sequential ablation such that improvement using each subsequent choice over the previous one is clear.
 		- We thank the reviewer for their insightful commentary and hope to have answered their questions.
 If so, we would appreciate it if they increased their score.
 We welcome any follow-up questions.
+	- ### Reviewer_t7cL
+		- We thank the reviewer for their detailed feedback.
+Since the points raised in the weaknesses and the questions have a significant overlap, we will be answering them jointly.
+We use numbered W(eakness) and Q(questions) to refer to the comments.
+We kindly invite the reviewer to consult the **updated manuscript** while considering out responses where *additions are marked in blue*, and *fixes are marked in red*.
+		-
 - ## Reviews for: OptiFluence: Scalable and Principled Design of Privacy Canaries
 - ### Reviewer_VkF8
   collapsed:: true